MarcoBott1997/Marco_Bottino.github.io/_publications/paper_SARS_CoV-2.md

 (used only in the testing phase of the algorithm).
 Therefore, researchers will significantly benefit from the proposed algorithm and the detailed output with the main alterations of the samples.<br/>
-The tool is freely available [here] (https://github.com/sofiaborgato/-SARS-CoV-2-variants-classification-and-characterization).
+The tool is freely available [here](https://github.com/sofiaborgato/-SARS-CoV-2-variants-classification-and-characterization).
 Download paper [here](https://doi.org/10.29007/5qpk)